mottosso/allzpark/README.md

 ### Features

+- GUI and CLI parity, anything done visually may be done textually
 - Complete control over dependencies per-project
 - Integration with Rez package management
 - Per-package metadata, such as icons and label